retireupinc/jackson-api/README.md

       //Plan Probability 0-99
       success: 50,

+      //detailed results from the median run
+      median: {

         //Income Stability.
 This represents the income stability ratio of the entire plan on the median run.
         isr: 88

         //Legacy.
 Amount of money passed on after the plan on the median run
         legacy: 55468,

+        age:[] //age of the person
+        annuity:[] //income from annuity
+        nonAnnuity:[] //income from non annuity sources (social security, IRA, savings) short:[] //amount short of income need
+      },

-      //detailed results from the median run
+     //detailed results from the bad timing run, 10% quantile of the monte carlo runs
-      median: {
+      low: {

+        //Income Stability.
+This represents the income stability ratio of the entire plan on the low run.
+        isr: 88

+        //Legacy.
+Amount of money passed on after the plan on the low run
+        legacy: 55468,

         age:[] //age of the person
         annuity:[] //income from annuity
         nonAnnuity:[] //income from non annuity sources (social security, IRA, savings)